WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab/index.md

 This is your device selector to deploy applications to Meadow devices.

-### Step 6 - Deploy your application
+### Step 7 - Deploy your application

 Connect your board if disconnected, and in the **Meadow devices** drop down it should list its corresponding COM port.
 Once selected, click on the play **Debug button** to start transferring the application to your board.

 ![Display Meadow Devices Toolbar](../../Common_Assets/wildernesslabs-vswin-usage.jpg)

 :::caution
-⚠️ **Note**: When deploying a project for the first time, the transfer will take several minutes, since it's transferring all the necessary libraries to run the application.
+When deploying a project for the first time, the transfer will take several minutes, since it's transferring all the necessary libraries to run the application.
 Once the app is running for the first time, deployment will be faster as it will transfer only the files that have been changed.
 :::

 Once all the files are transferred to your device, the app will start in debug mode and you should see Project Lab's screen turn on and show sensor readings every few seconds and pushing the buttons updates the states shown on the screen.

 ![Project Lab app running](wildernesslabs_projectlab_blinky.gif)

-### Step 7 - Check out additional samples
+### Step 8 - Check out additional samples

 You can check more samples in our [Meadow.ProjectLab.Samples](https://github.com/WildernessLabs/Meadow.ProjectLab.Samples) GitHub repo.